arianayoum/online-retail-data/README.md

-# online-retail-data
+In this project, I explored a Kaggle dataset with transactions of an e-commerce store to identify areas for growth.

-In this project, I explored a Kaggle dataset with transactions of an e-commerce store to identify areas for growth
+The data can be found here: https://www.kaggle.com/datasets/ulrikthygepedersen/online-retail-dataset